Does Spyre Therapeutics (SYRE) Pay a Dividend? (2026)

 Does Spyre Therapeutics (SYRE) pay a dividend?

-Spyre Therapeutics (SYRE) currently returns little or nothing as a dividend.
+No. There is no dividend on SYRE in our data and the yield is 0%.
 Spyre has no product revenue and posts steady losses funding R&D, so traditional earnings and valuation multiples do not apply (as of July 2026).
 Its roughly $8.2 billion market cap reflects expectations for its TL1A and IBD pipeline, not current cash flow.
 Investors weigh cash runway against clinical milestones rather than profits.

 The bottom line on the SYRE dividend